Bucklers Mead Academy

 Buckler's Mead Academy is a secondary school and specialist Technology College in Yeovil, Somerset, England.
 As of 2014, it has 907 students between the ages of 11 and 16.
 The school offers a range of subjects including art, beliefs and values, citizenship, drama, geography, history, mathematics, modern foreign languages, music, physical education and technology.
 In August 2011, the school became an academy.

 Ofsted inspection judgements

-As of 2019, the school's most recent inspection by Ofsted was in 2019, with a judgement of "Inadequate".
+The school was inspected by Ofsted in 2019, with a judgement of Inadequate.
+As of 2026, its most recent inspection was in 2024, with a judgement of Good.